nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 In Two-Way SSL, both the sender and the receiver sign the request and validate the trust of the other party.
 The public certificate of the receiver is expected to be present in the `/etc/harmony-ap/tls-truststore.jks` file.
 Also, the private key of the sender that's stored in the `/etc/harmony-ap/tls-keystore.jks` file is configured.
+In the example below, the use of self-signed certificates is enabled (`disableCNCheck="true"`).
 The `/etc/harmony-ap/clientauthentication.xml` file should look like this:

 ```xml